Djibouti City: History

 The Japanese declaration of war (7 December 1941) gave the colony some respite, since the Royal Navy were forced to withdraw all but two ships from the blockade for use in the Far East.
 The rule of Nouailhetas was too brutal for even the authoritarian leaders at Vichy to stand for.
 In October 1942 he was recalled and forced to retire without a pension, Following the war, he escaped to Portugal.
 He returned to face a military tribunal and was acquitted on 17 July 1953, which sparked outrage in Djibouti.

 The Commander-in-Chief, East Africa, William Platt, codenamed the negotiations for the surrender of French Somaliland "Pentagon", because there were five sides: himself, the Vichy governor, the Free French, the British minister at Addis Ababa and the United States.
-Christian Raimond Dupont surrendered and Colonel Raynal's troops crossed back into French Somaliland on 26 December 1942, completing its liberation.
+Christian Raimond Dupont, the governor of French Somaliland, surrendered and Colonel Raynal's troops crossed back into French Somaliland on 26 December 1942, completing its liberation.
 The official handover took place at 10:00 p.m. on 28 December.
 The first governor appointed under the Free French was André Bayardelle.

 In 1946, Djibouti received the status of overseas territory.
 An elected territorial assembly was created then, in 1956, a government council charged, under the chairmanship of the head of the territory, with the management of local affairs.
 At the same time, fiscal, customs and monetary measures are put in place to promote the development of the deep-water port, to finally compete with Aden.
-Port facilities are expanding considerably and can afford to accommodate 2,000 ships per year.
+Port facilities expanded considerably and could afford to accommodate 2,000 ships per year.
 Djibouti becomes a free port and abandons the free zone.
 In 1948, a new currency, the Côte Française des Somalis, was created, pegged to the gold standard and convertible into dollars.

 In August 1966, an official visit to the territory by then French President, General Charles de Gaulle, was also met with demonstrations and rioting.
 In response to the protests, de Gaulle ordered another referendum.
 On 19 March 1967, a second plebiscite was held to determine the fate of the territory.
 Initial results supported a continued but looser relationship with France.
 However, the referendum was again marred by reports of vote rigging on the part of the French authorities, voters rejected independence by a 50-point margin.
 Announcement of the plebiscite results sparked civil unrest, including several deaths.

 The population of Djibouti was growing rapidly, from officially about 17,000 inhabitants in 1947.
 In 1949, the plan of Djibouti consisted of four main features: a hierarchical system of streets laid out in a grid, large blocks consisting of small-scale domestic dwellings, the organization of these blocks around central open spaces, and the concentration of cultural institutions to form a civic center.
 It then became the headquarters of the succeeding French Territory of the Afars and Issas.

-When Djibouti declared Independence on 27 June 1977, the population of Djibouti was over 110,000, the city has served as the administrative and commercial capital of the Republic of Djibouti.
+When Djibouti declared Independence on 27 June 1977, the population of Djibouti was over 110,000, the city has since served as the administrative and commercial capital of the Republic of Djibouti.